SEND Report 2021 – 2022

 Parents are invited to visit the school prior to making the decision to request Woodlands as their preferred school.
 Some parents may request more than one visit and time is allocated in order to for them to ask questions about what we can provide for their child in order to meet their identified Special Educational Needs.

-Once a child has been granted a placement at the school, the regular communication channel is via the Home Schoolbook.
+Once a child has been granted a placement at the school, the regular communication channel is now via the Home School emails.
 If parents wish to speak to a member of staff regarding their child, they may also request a telephone call or a face to face meeting may be arranged.

-Each student will also have formal Annual Review meeting where parents and other professionals are invited to the school to review their Education, Health and Care Plan.
-At this meeting, their progress and the arrangements in school are reviewed and targets set for the following year.
-The targets set are reviewed three times during the year; these target tracker documents are sent home to parents termly and parents are offered the opportunity to make an appointment to discuss them further, if required.
+Each student will also have formal Annual Review meeting where parents and other professionals are invited in to school to review their Education, Health and Care Plan.
+At this meeting their progress and the arrangements in school are reviewed and targets set for the following year.
+The targets set are reviewed three times during the year; these target tracker document are sent home to parents termly and parents are offered the opportunity to discuss them further, if required.

 Student voice is valued at Woodlands school.
-Formally, students are encouraged to share their views about their education when completing the Student Contribution for their Annual Review meeting.
+Students are encouraged to share their views about their education when completing their Student Contribution for their EHCP meeting.
 They are asked their thoughts and views on the following matters: